Nylon Tubing

 HDPE has the lowest number of branches and is a cost effective and tough thermoplastic.
 The process for producing HDPE involves low temperature and low pressure to produce a density of 0.941 g/cm3.
 The lower number of branches is due to how tightly the molecules are packed together with stronger underlying intermolecular forces.

-Similar to HDPE, LDPE has resistance to dilute acids, alkalis, and alcohols but has average resistance to hydrocarbons, mineral oil, oxidizing agents, and halogen hydrocarbons.
-It has high impact strength at low temperatures and good insulating properties.
-Since LDPE is Food and Drug Administration (FDA) approved, it can be used for food processing and packaging.
+Like HDPE, LDPE resists dilute acids, alkalis, and alcohols.
+However, it shows only average resistance to hydrocarbons, mineral oils, oxidizing agents, and halogenated hydrocarbons.
+LDPE offers high impact resistance at low temperatures and good insulating properties.
+Additionally, being FDA-approved, LDPE is suitable for use in food processing and packaging applications.

 The Qualities and Advantages of Low Density Polyethylene | |